dotse/tls-fed-auth/tls-fed-auth.md

     A list of Public Key Pins [@!RFC7469].
 Each pin has the following properties:

     -   alg (REQUIRED)

         The name of the cryptographic hash algorithm.
-The only allowed value is "sha256".
+Currently, the RECOMMENDED value is 'sha256'.
+As more secure algorithms are developed over time, federations should be ready to adopt these newer options for enhanced security.

         Example: "sha256"